Phenomenological constraints on QCD transport with quantified theory uncertainties: Model-data comparison

 Figure~\ref{fig:param_wMD} shows the parameter posteriors for the uncertainty-quantified (w/ MD) cases.
-With quantified theoretical errors, the Grad (green) and CE (purple) posteriors are statistically almost indistinguishable for $(\eta/s)(T)$, $(\zeta/s)(T)$, and all other model parameters; the tensions seen w/o MD disappear.
-Because the two calibrations use the same multistage model and differ only in the particlization ansatz, once overall theory uncertainties are quantified, errors due to the different particlization schemes are also quantified, and the posteriors for all shared model parameters converge.
+With quantified theory uncertainties, the Grad (green) and CE (purple) posteriors are statistically almost indistinguishable for $(\eta/s)(T)$, $(\zeta/s)(T)$, and all other model parameters; the tensions observed in w/o MD case disappear.
+Because the two calibrations use the same multistage model and differ only in the particlization ansatz, once the overall theory uncertainty of the multistage model is quantified, the inadequacy of each particlization scheme relative to the (unknown) true particlization is quantified as well, leading to convergence of the posteriors for all shared model parameters.
 As a result, shortcomings in the theoretical modeling of one stage do not propagate to other stages.
 This collapse of model dependence is the central result of this work, yielding the most reliable constraints on QGP viscosities to date.

-In the top row of Fig.~\ref{fig:param_wMD} we observe an enhancement of the specific bulk viscosity around $T{\,\approx\,}180-220$\,MeV; small values are disfavored there.
-For the specific shear viscosity, the posterior favors values around $\approx 0.1\text{--}0.2$, with a modest increase towards both lower and higher temperatures away from $T\approx 220\,$MeV.
-Compared with those obtained in Ref.~\cite{JETSCAPE:2020shq} using Bayesian Model Averaging (BMA), the specific viscosity posteriors for $(\zeta/s)(T)$ and $(\eta/s)(T)$ in Fig.~\ref{fig:param_wMD} are statistically consistent, but more constrained.
-We also see in the bottom row of Fig.~\ref{fig:param_wMD} that both Grad and CE now estimate consistent particlization temperatures $T_{\rm sw}$: $144.46^{+4.25}_{-4.04}\,\mathrm{MeV}$ (Grad) and $144.66^{+4.22}_{-4.00}\,\mathrm{MeV}$ (CE).
+In the top row of Fig.~\ref{fig:param_wMD} we observe an enhancement of the specific bulk viscosity around $T{\,\approx\,}180{-}220$\,MeV; small values are disfavored there.
+For the specific shear viscosity, the posterior favors values around $\approx 0.1{-}0.2$, with a modest increase towards both lower and higher temperatures away from $T\approx 220\,$MeV.
+Compared with those obtained in Ref.~\cite{JETSCAPE:2020shq} using Bayesian Model Averaging (BMA), the specific viscosity posteriors for $(\zeta/s)(T)$ and $(\eta/s)(T)$ in Fig.~\ref{fig:param_wMD} are statistically consistent, but more constrained. \footnote{It should be noted that the specific-viscosity posteriors obtained using BMA in Ref.~\cite{JETSCAPE:2020shq} were calibrated using both Pb--Pb $2.76\,\mathrm{TeV}$ LHC data and Au--Au $200\,\mathrm{GeV}$ RHIC data, whereas the present work uses only Pb--Pb $2.76\,\mathrm{TeV}$ LHC data for calibration.} We also see in the bottom row of Fig.~\ref{fig:param_wMD} that both Grad and CE now estimate consistent particlization temperatures $T_{\rm sw}$: $144.46^{+4.25}_{-4.04}\,\mathrm{MeV}$ (Grad) and $144.66^{+4.22}_{-4.00}\,\mathrm{MeV}$ (CE).